morinim/documents/sysadmin/gcc_build.md

 ## Adjusting your environment

-To use the newly installed compiler:
+To use the newly installed compiler, add the following lines to a user's `.bashrc`:

 ```
 export PATH=/opt/<version>/bin:$PATH
 export LD_LIBRARY_PATH=/opt/<version>/lib64:$LD_LIBRARY_PATH
 ```

+## Licence

+This script is released under a permissive BSD-style licence; see the script header for details.